furax124/Protect_Loader/README.md

 ## Disclaimer !

-- This tool is entended to be used for educational purpose,I don't take any responsability about what you do with this software
+- This tool is entended to be used for educational purpose,I don't take any responsability about what you do with this software (and should be not used since its unstable)

 ## License